1977 San Francisco Board of Supervisors election

-The 1977 San Francisco general elections occurred on November 8, 1977, for all 11 newly created electoral districts to be represented in the Board of Supervisors for the 1978 fiscal year, as well as the position of City Attorney, the position of City Treasurer and a roster of 22 propositions (an extra proposition had been withdrawn from the ballot).
+The 1977 San Francisco general elections occurred on November 8, 1977, for all 11 newly created electoral districts to be represented on the Board of Supervisors for the 1978 fiscal year, as well as the position of City Attorney, the position of City Treasurer and a roster of 22 propositions (an extra proposition had been withdrawn from the ballot).
 It was the first time in San Francisco's history that Board elections were held on a districted basis rather than on a citywide at-large basis; in the November 1976 general election, voters in San Francisco decided to reorganize supervisor elections to choose supervisors from neighborhoods instead of voting for them in citywide ballots when they voted for Proposition T, which included the definition of the district boundaries.

 Synopsis

 The election was a watershed moment in the history of the city, as extremely fierce electoral campaigns immediately sprung into action.
 113 candidates in total were registered in the total of all 11 districts.